Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 }

 The lifecycle still owns subscriber registration.
-The subscriber dispatches durable work through the notification service.
+The subscriber dispatches queue-backed work through the notification service.

 go